-Nanoviricide against Ebola/Marburg - Our collaboration with USAMRIID for the development of a nanoviricide against Ebola/Marburg has resulted in significantly active drug candidates.
-We plan on further improving these drug candidates.
+Nanoviricide against Ebola/Marburg - Previously our collaboration with USAMRIID for the development of a nanoviricide against Ebola/Marburg has resulted in significantly active drug candidates.
+We are currently improving these drug candidates.
 We continue our efforts at obtaining federal funding for this project.